montuckymike/Superheroes-Vue-Project/README.md

 Summer Part Time 2017 Class

 This is my first fullstack vue/express/mongoose application.
-To run our database whenever we restart or start our computer we *Must* fun:
+To run our database whenever we restart or start our computer we *Must* run:

 sudo mongod